jgrss/geowombat/doc/source/radiometry.rst

 BRDF-adjusted surface reflectance
 ---------------------------------

-GeoWombat uses the global c-factor method to apply BRDF normalization on surface reflectance data.
+GeoWombat uses the global c-factor method by `Roy et al. (2016) <https://www.sciencedirect.com/science/article/pii/S0034425716300220>`_ to apply BRDF normalization on surface reflectance data.

 In the example below, we use :func:`norm_brdf` to normalize a Landsat 8 surface reflectance image.

 .. code:: python